-Hong Kong court to hear assault case against teen student shot by police
+Hong Kong police get more powers, masks to be banned in bid to end crisis: media

 Tsang is in hospital in stable condition and was not able to attend the court session.

-But about 200 supporters turned up to watch the proceedings after another night of violence as petrol bomb-throwing demonstrators angry about the shooting clashed with police into the early hours of Thursday.
+But about 200 supporters turned up to watch the proceedings.

-Police urged the government to impose curfews to help curb the escalating violence in the Chinese-ruled city, where officers have become a target of protesters amid accusations of excessive force.

-Activists went on the rampage in districts across the former British colony late into the night, setting fires, blocking roads and vandalizing shops and metro stations as police fired tear gas to disperse them.

 The lawyer for an Indonesian journalist injured when police fired a projectile during protests on Sunday said she had been blinded in one eye.